zowe/docs-site/docs/user-guide/configure-certificates.md

 <img src="../images/common/zowe-ssl.png" alt="Zowe SSL" width="700px"/>

-The arrows shown in red represent the communication over a TCP/IP connection that is encrypted with the Zowe certificate.
+The red arrows represent the communication over a TCP/IP connection that is encrypted with the Zowe certificate.
 - On the northbound edge of the API Gateway, the certificate is used between client applications such as web browsers, Zowe CLI, or any other application attempting to access Zowe REST APIs.
 - On the southbound edge of the API Gateway are a number of Zowe micro-services providing HTML GUIs for the Zowe desktop or REST APIs for the API Catalog.
 These micro-services also use the Zowe certificate for data encryption.

-The arrows shown in green represent external certificates for servers that are not managed by Zowe, such as z/OSMF itself or any Zowe conformant REST API or App Framework servers that are registered with the API Mediation Layer.
-For the API Mediation Layer to be able to accept these certificates, they either need to be signed by a recognized certificate authority, or the API Mediation Layer needs to be configured to accept unverified certificates.
+The green arrows represent external certificates for servers that are not managed by Zowe, such as z/OSMF itself or any Zowe conformant REST API or App Framework servers that are registered with the API Mediation Layer.
+For the API Mediation Layer to be able to accept these certificates, the certificates either need to be signed by a recognized certificate authority, or the API Mediation Layer needs to be configured to accept unverified certificates.

 **Note:** Even if the API Mediation Layer is configured to accept certificates signed by unverified CAs on its southbound edge, client applications on the northbound edge of the API Gateway are presented with the Zowe certificate.